arduino/help-center-content/content/Hardware Support/Generic/Reset-the-flash-memory-on-STM32H747-based-devices.md

 * Restore the factory-defined memory allocation for full support of Arduino IDE or Arduino Cloud.
 * Resolve issues with storage or connectivity.

-> [!IMPORTANT]
-> Resetting the flash memory will remove the PLC IDE runtime.
-[Reinstall the runtime](https://docs.arduino.cc/software/plc-ide/tutorials/plc-ide-setup-license/#3-download-the-runtime) to continue using PLC IDE with your device.

 Supported devices:

 * Arduino GIGA R1 WiFi